vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 106 TANTRASĀRA

 Sthūla, Shūleśvara, Sankukarṇa, Kālañjara, Mandala bhịt, Mākoṭa, Duranda and Chagalanda, [these eight] remain in the principle called ego (ahamkāra).
 According to the view of some, however, the subtle ele ments and sense organs have their location in the prin ciple of ego (ahamkāra).
-In the principle called intellect, the group of eight heav enly born beings is located, while in prakrti the group of eight yogas beginning with aksta, etc., is found.
-109 These 'worlds of seven groups of eight beings' resting in the kalā named pratiṣthā are located in the water principle and are pervaded up to prakrti.
+In the principle called intellect, the group of eight heav enly born beings is located, while in prakr̥ti the group of eight yogas beginning with aksta, etc., is found.
+109 These 'worlds of seven groups of eight beings' resting in the kalā named pratiṣthā are located in the water principle and are pervaded up to prakr̥ti.
 In the puruṣa principle are located110 the worlds of the eleven rudras called vāma and so on.
 The principles of impure vidyā, kalā, and niyati have two worlds each,111 while the principle kala has three, and the principle māyā has eight worlds.
 112 Thus, from puruṣa to māyā the num ber of worlds is twenty-eight.
 In pure vidyā there are five worlds, 113 and in the iśvara principle the number [of worlds] belonging to the Lords of vidyās is eight.
 In the principle called sadākhya there are five worlds, while in the kalā сalled sāntā there are eighteen worlds.114 Conceiving all these paths (adhvas) either in the body, or in the vital energy, or in the intellect, or in the great void of consciousness as the highest, one attains the

 fullness of Bhairava.
 Here ends Chapter Seven of the Tantrasāra of Abhinavagupta revealing the nature of the path of space.